Sajalagn123/hw11-Sajal-s-notetaker/README.md

 I am tasked with creating a note taker app that allows the user to enter a list of notes and save them to the application.

 I added routes to the server.js file along with the html and api routes files as well.

+I added functional delete buttons, so users can delete the individual notes they select.